archiitsharmaa/Front-End-Challenge/Submissions/Guidelines.md

-**Welcome to the First Challenge of CodeWithCoffe.
-This is a chance for all those who are interested about web technologies and want to show case their skills.
+**Welcome to the First Challenge of CodeWithCoffe: Frontend Challange.**

+This is a chance for all those who are interested about web technologies and want to just start or show case their skills.

 It's important to note that this is by no means a test.
-Our team here  just wants to get a sense of what you can do with what's given.**
+Our team here  just wants to get a sense of what you can do with what's given.
+Remember you are just helping **Aki***

 **Instructions for Submission**

 As developers we rely heavily on tools like Github.

 * Please fork this repository and use your clone for developing the challenge.
 * When complete, submit a pull request with your changes for our team to review.
 * Please maintain a proper hierarchical order